thegenemyers/FASTGA/README.md

 The -paf option can further be modulated with an 'x' or 'm', e.g. -pafx, which further requests that CIGAR strings detailing the alignments be output (see [ALNtoPAF](#ALNtoPAF) below).

-You can also call FastGA on a single source, e.g. ```FastGA A```, in which FastGA compares A against itself, carefully avoiding self matches.
+You can also call FastGA on a single source, e.g. ```FastGA A```, in which case FastGA compares A against itself, carefully avoiding self matches.
 This is useful for detecting repetititve regions of a genome (and their degree of repetitiveness), and for finding homologous regions between haplotypes in an unphased genome assembly, or one that is phased but not split into separate haplotype files.